sreenivas98/Learning_Journey/_posts/2023-01-23-first_post.md

 ---
 title: "My first post"
 date: 2023-01-23
-content: "This is my first post and I am still in the deciding phase of choosing a programming language to learn"
+body: "This is my first post and I am still in the deciding phase of choosing a programming language to learn"

 ---